 You can either press ‘back’ to manually solve the issue, or press ‘fix’ to shorten the subtitle automatically.

 Limecraft Flow’s Subtitle Editor is also integrated with our powerful automatic transcription engine.

-To bootstrap your subtitles automatically, open the Subtitle Editor for a clip which has no subtitles yet.
-You’ll see a window similar to the one below:
+Press ‘BOOTSTRAP USING TRANSCRIPT’.
 The subtitling workflow will start, and the screen changes to

 Automatic subtitling might take a while depending on the length of your material.
 You don’t have to keep the page open for the automatic subtitling to continue.
 When the automatic subtitling has finished, the right side of the screen will be populated with subtitles, like shown below.